 Honorable Johnny A. Quinata

-Mayor Johnny Aguon Quinata will continue his third term and lead as Mayor of Humåtak for the next four years.
-He was born on May 4, 1961 and is the son of the late +Juanita A. Quinata and reared mother Priscilla Quinata.
-Johnny is married to Evangeline S. Quinata, daughter of +Joaquin Quinata and Maria S. Quinata.
-Johnny and Evangeline are the proud parents of a son, Kyler Siguenza, and three daughters, Siera Sanchez, Kaedlin Siguenza, and Kiana Siguenza.
-They are the proud grandparents of Alexander Santos and Amari & Christian Santos.
-He is the brother to Allen Quinataand Leslie Quinata.
+Mayor Johnny Aguon Quinata will continue his fourth term as Mayor of Humåtak.
+Born on May 4, 1961, he is the son of the late †Juanita A. Quinata and Priscilla Quinata.
+Johnny is married to Evangeline S. Quinata, and they are the proud parents of Kyler Siguenza, Siera Sanchez, Kaedlin Siguenza, and Kiana Siguenza, and grandparents to Alexander and Amari Santos.

 Traditional Village Name: Humåtak • Population: 647